 Govt to shells out Rs 10,000 crore to boost affordable housing: Sitharaman

-New Delhi, Sep 14: With a focus on construction of unfinished units, Finance minister Nirmala Sitharaman on Friday announced a Rs 10,000 crore special window to provide last-mile funding for completion of ongoing housing projects which are not NPAs or facing bankruptcy proceedings under NCLT.
+New Delhi, Sep 14: With a focus on the construction of unfinished units, Finance minister Nirmala Sitharaman on Friday announced a Rs 10,000 crore special window to provide last-mile funding for the completion of ongoing housing projects which are not NPAs or facing bankruptcy proceedings under NCLT.

 "They will identify such projects that are affordable and middle-income projects that are of low funding and nearing completion so that people invested in houses and waiting for possession do not have to wait longer," the finance minister said.